About The Beloved Community Fund

 |FRI 10/20/17||MON 11/20/17|

-If you have questions, please contact our Grants Manager, Iris Garcia: Iris [at] akonadi.org
+If you have questions about any of our programs, please contact Iris Garcia, Akonadi’s Learning and Impact Program Officer: Iris [at] akonadi.org